poojasha-tech/poojasha-tech/README.md

   ## About

-  - ~2 years of professional backend experience (India)
+  - ~2 years of professional backend experience.
-  - Currently in Hannover, Germany — open to backend roles across Germany or remote-DE
+  - Currently in Belin, Germany — open to backend roles across Germany or remote-DE
-  - BSc Mathematics; MSc Mathematics in progress at Leibniz University Hannover
-  - Visa: EU Blue Card eligible (recognised degree, Germany-based)
-  - Languages: English (fluent), German (B1 certified, working toward B2)
+  - Languages: English (fluent), German (B2 certified)

   ## What I've built professionally